On the Trade-Off Between Distributional Belief and Ambiguity: Conservatism, Finite-Sample Guarantees, and Asymptotic Properties: Numerical Examples

 First, to demonstrate the effect of $\theta$ on the optimal solution and value, we solve our TRO model with different values of $\theta\in\{0,0.01,0.02,\dots,1\}$ and $N=100$.
 Figure \ref{fig:expt_IC_opt_change} illustrates the resulting optimal solutions and objective values.
 Clearly, the optimal value function is concave under shape parameters (a)--(d), which is consistent with Theorem~\ref{thm:conservatism}.
-The optimal value function is increasing under sets (a)--(c). increasing on the entire interval [0,1] under set (d).
+The optimal value function is increasing on the entire interval [0,1] under sets (a)--(c).
 This is because sets (a)--(c) are star-shaped with a star center $\Probh_N\in\calP_N$, and thus, the sequence of TRO ambiguity sets constructed using sets (a)--(c) satisfy the hierarchical properties in Theorem~\ref{thm:calP_nondecreasing}.
-In contrast, the optimal value function is first increasing on $\theta\in[0,0.85]$ and then decreasing.
-This is because by the construction of the set (d), $\Probh_N\not\in\calP_N$, and thus, $\Probh_N$ is not a star center of $\calP_N$.
+In contrast, the optimal value function first increases on $\theta\in[0,0.85]$ and then decreases.
+This is because, by the construction of the set (d), $\Probh_N\not\in\calP_N$, and thus, $\Probh_N$ is not a star center of $\calP_N$.
 It follows that the sequence of TRO ambiguity sets constructed using set (d) does not satisfy the hierarchical property.
 We also observe that different choices of the shape parameter $\calP_N$ result in different spectra of optimal solutions and values.
 For example, the TRO model with shape parameter (a) suggests ordering more under a larger $\theta$ and suggests ordering less when using shape parameters (c) and~(d).
 In \ref{apdx:add_expt_results:conservatism}, we assess the conservatism of these optimal solutions by measuring how much the estimated optimal value, $\upsilonh_N(\theta)$, exceeds the actual expected objective function value (cost), $\E_{\Prob^\star}[f(\xb_N(\theta),\xib)]$, associated with implementing the optimal solution $\xb_N(\theta)$.
 The results in \ref{apdx:add_expt_results:conservatism} show that the conservatism of the TRO optimal solution generally increases with $\theta$.
 However, as demonstrated in \ref{apdx:add_expt_results:out_of_sample}, adopting solutions on the spectrum of TRO optimal solutions can yield lower out-of-sample costs than the SAA and DRO solutions.
 This highlights the practical benefits of the TRO approach.